-Principles the welfare of the child is paramount. we are clear on the principles, legislation and guidance that underpin the policy. we are clear that the policy applies to ALL working with or supporting children within our school and ALL are clear on their role and responsibilities. all concerns and allegations of abuse and exploitation (including abuse and exploitation and child-on-child) will be taken seriously by governors, staff and volunteers and responded to appropriately - this may require a referral to children's social care Front Door service, the Designated Officer for the Local Authority (referred to as LADO), the Police other agencies as appropriate. arrangements are in place for the policies and the supporting procedures and updates to be reviewed regularly to ensure that they reflect good/current practice. links are made to all associated policies and procedures which promote children's safety and welfare which includes but is not limited to health and safety, anti-bullying, protection of children online/online safety, mental health, child to child violence and abuse, behaviour, and procedures for those with special education needs and disabilities (SEND).
+Principles the welfare of the child is paramount. we are clear on the principles, legislation and guidance that underpin the policy. we are clear that the policy applies to ALL working with or supporting children within our school and ALL are clear on their role and responsibilities. all concerns and allegations of abuse and exploitation (including abuse and exploitation and child-on-child) will be taken seriously by governors, staff and volunteers and responded to appropriately - this may require a referral to children's social care Front Door service, the Designated Officer for the Local Authority (referred to as LADO), the Police other agencies as appropriate. arrangements are in place for the policies and the supporting procedures and updates to be reviewed regularly to ensure that they reflect good/current practice. links are made to all associated policies and procedures which promote children's safety and welfare which includes but is not limited to health and safety, anti-bullying, protection of children both online and offline/online safety, mental health, child to child violence and abuse, behaviour, and procedures for those with special education needs and disabilities (SEND).
 Equality of Application no child or group of children must be treated any less favourably than others in being able to access education which meets their needs. all children without exception have the right to protection from abuse regardless of gender, ethnicity, disability, sexuality, or beliefs.
 Up to Date our policy is reviewed, approved, and endorsed by the Governing Body annually, when legislation changes or as and when safeguarding arrangements or practice in school necessitates the need for an additional review.
-Recruitment we operate an effective safe recruitment, selection, and vetting procedure in accordance with Part Three of the current KCSE and for all recruitment from September 2022 we include online searches are part of our process.
-Communication children and parents/carers are informed of the policy and procedures and a copy of placed on the school website.
+Recruitment we operate an effective safe recruitment, selection, and vetting procedure in accordance with Part Three of the current KCSE, this includes online searches.
+Communication children and parents/ carers are informed of the policy and procedures and a copy of placed on the school website.
 Paper copies are available from the school office for those who cannot access the school website online.